 This is the 'before' image of a frontal from Croscombe Church in Somerset.
-I reattached the Jap gold threads which adorned the length of the frontal, also reattaching the fringing where it was coming away.
+I reattached the gold threads and the fringing where they were coming away.

-The damask fabric was very worn on this frontal from Croscombe Church, with several large frayed areas.
+The damask fabric was very worn on this frontal, with several large frayed areas.
 I supported these damaged areas using conservation net and thus prevented further wear.
 The conservation net can be dyed to match the fabric, but that wasn't necessary in this case.

-This footstool was a French flea market find for my client.
-It measured 1m in diameter and was 60cm high.
-Large areas of the silk stitches had worn away from the top and the sides, the canvas was filthy and coming away from the base.
-I thoroughly cleaned the canvas, matched the silk colour and reworked the stitches.
-I then remounted the canvaswork over the original springs and horsehair padding, before applying a new cord and braid to cover the edging.
+This canvas & silk thread footstool measured 1m by 60cm.
+Large areas had worn away & the canvas was filthy.
+I cleaned the canvas, matched & reworked the silk stitches, then remounted it over the original springs & padding, before applying a new cord & braid to cover the edging.